erickhun/blog/content/posts/taipei-ubike.md

 description = ""
 draft = false
 image = "/img/about-bg.jpg"
-title = "Taiwan Bike Sharing system"
+title = "Taiwan amazing bike-sharing system"
 +++
 [YouBike](https://taipei.youbike.com.tw/home) (or Ubike) is my first choice of transportation when it comes to move around the city of Taipei.
 I largely prefer it over taking the subway, bus or taxi.
 It is affordable, well maintained, comfortable, at waking distance reach from anywhere, and the cities has built great biking paths in the major cities.

 ## A high quality infrastructure